Unicon/grouper-provisioning-target-ui/README.md

 This enhancement requires a functioning Grouper UI.

 ## Build and Installation
-This code cannot be externally compiled, but can only be compiled when connected to the Grouper UI code base.
-Source files should be overlaid into the working directory structure.
-Rebuild the Grouper UI war file using the standard Grouper build process.
+The core code can be compiled by running `./gradlew jar`.
+The artifact library/jar will be found in `./build/libs/`.
+This jar needs to be placed in appropriate lib directory.
+It is `TOMCAT_HOME/webapps/grouper/WEB-INF/lib/`.
+(It is anticipated that this will be applied to a patched app directory.)

+`src/main/webapp/WEB-INF/grouperUi2/group/` contains a directory structure and two jsp files that need to be placed in the expanded Grouper UI webapp: `TOMCAT_HOME/webapps/grouper/WEB-INF/grouperUi2/group/`.

 ## Execution
 (There is nothing to directly execute.)